 For a behind the scenes look at Return to the Kitchen, be sure to follow us on Instagram, Facebook, YouTube, TikTok and Pinterest!
 Also, if you make this recipe or any of our recipes be sure to tag us @returntothekitchen!

-Looking for more cookie recipes like these Chocolate Crinkles from cookie week?
-Here are the rest from this week: Italian Cookies, Cream Cheese Logs, Chocolate Pretzel Bark, Reindeer Poop Cookies, Russian Tea Cakes, Cranberry Noel Cookies, and Snickerdoodles.
-Other desserts you may like include Black Moon Whoopie Pies, Chewy M&M Cookie Bars, Pumpkin Cupcakes with Cream Cheese Frosting and Nutella Chickpea Brownies.
+Looking for more cookie recipes like these Chocolate Crinkles?
+Here are more to try: Italian Cookies, Cream Cheese Logs, Chocolate Pretzel Bark, Reindeer Poop Cookies, Russian Tea Cakes, Cranberry Noel Cookies, and Snickerdoodles.
+Other desserts you may like include Black Moon Whoopie Pies, Chewy M&M Cookie Bars, Chocolate Peanut Butter Rice Krispie Treats, Pumpkin Cupcakes with Cream Cheese Frosting and Nutella Chickpea Brownies.
 If you are looking for holiday cookies, be sure to check out our Christmas Cookie List!

 - 1 cup cocoa powder, unsweetened